facebook

 What if I do not meet the minimum entry requirements?
 Can I still try to apply for the course?

-Applicants who do not meet the entry requirements but are assessed by Temasek Polytechnic as potentially suitable candidates, may at the discretion of the Polytechnic, be considered for written and/or oral assessments conducted by TP.
+Applicants who do not meet the entry requirements but are assessed by Temasek Polytechnic as potentially suitable candidates may be considered for admission at the Polytechnic's discretion.
+Applicants may be required to complete an interview and/ or assessments conducted by TP.
 TP reserves the right to accept candidates based on their performance at this assessment.

 Can I apply for CET courses if I am a work pass/dependent’s pass/long-term visit pass holder?